 Ceropegia woodii

-Mainly grown as an indoor plant, and mostly in a hanging basket.
+Mainly grown as an indoor plant, and mostly in a hanging baskets.
 The foliage is a spotted mid green and grey it hangs down in strings of heart shaped leaves in a cascading manner.

 Other common names include: